axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-sql/configuring-sql-mssql/_index.md

   - As certain database versions limit the maximum length of table names, macros in the table names should be used with care.

-  - In the current version of {{% productparam "abbrev" %}}, the types of database columns must be explicitly set for the MSSQL destination.
+  - In the current version of {{% param "product.abbrev" %}}, the types of database columns must be explicitly set for the MSSQL destination.

     {{% include-headless "wnt/warning-destination-mssql-columntypes.md" %}}